-AI In Business: Top 6 Use Cases by SMB and Enterprises
+Benefits of AI In Business: Top 6 Use Cases by SMB and Enterprises

-Evolution to AI (artificial intelligence) will be more radical than ape-to-human, says Nick Bostrom, AI guru and philosopher.
+Evolution to AI (artificial intelligence) will be more radical than ape-to-human, says Nick Bostrom, AI guru, and philosopher.
 And that’s true.
 Today the most successful companies across the globe from Bosch up to Starbucks use AI-based solutions to reduce costs, generate revenue, and increase performance.

-Lets learn the possibilities provided by AI in business.
+Let's learn the possibilities provided by AI in business.

-AI in Business: A Threat or a Remedy?
+Benefits of AI in Business: A Threat or a Remedy?

-Of course, there is always a risk that a couple decades later we’ll be faced with the rise of machines like in the Terminator movie, but don’t panic too soon.
-Artificial intelligence utility is the evidence.
+Of course, there is always a risk that a couple of decades later we’ll be faced with the rise of machines like in the Terminator movie, but don’t panic too soon.
+Artificial intelligence utility is evidence.

-From the businesses point of view, artificial intelligence is a very wide definition including machine learning, computer vision, as well as forecasting and much more.
+From the business's point of view, artificial intelligence is a very wide definition including machine learning, computer vision, as well as forecasting and much more.
 AI is growing in favor in many business areas thanks to the ability to process and analyze troves of data far more quickly and effectively than a human brain could.

 Utilize the power of big data and AI in business to see your competitors in fear and trembling.

 Building a virtual assistant is an easy and beneficial way to use AI in business.
 Siri and Ok Google are not the only examples.
-Chatbots become so popular and no one even think that they are the AI product made to help the customers.
+Chatbots become so popular and no one even thinks that they are the AI product made to help the customers.